 Tatsuno Japanese Garden

-The Tatsuno Japanese Garden sits at the South end of Rora Street in Te Kuiti.
-This beautiful Garden was established in 1998 as a gift to provide a permanent and tangible symbol of the importance of the Sister City relationship that has developed between the Waitomo District Community and the Tatsuno Town Council in Japan.
-His Worship the Mayor of Tatsuno (Japan) Mr Katsuhiko Yagasaki opened the garden on Tuesday 2 February 1999.
+The Tatsuno Japanese Garden is located in Te Kuiti at the South end of Rora Street.
+This Garden was established in 1998 as a gift to provide a permanent and tangible symbol of the importance of the Sister City relationship between the Waitomo District Community and the Tatsuno Town Council in Japan.